Reserve Bank of India keeps key policy rate unchanged at 5.15 per cent

 All six members of Monetary Policy Committee vote in favour of maintaining status quo on interest rate.

+The central bank retained GDP growth at 5 per cent for 2019-20 and pegged it at 6 per cent for the next fiscal.

-RBI anticipates inflation to remain elevated in short-run; overall, inflation outlook remains highly uncertain.
+The RBI anticipates inflation to remain elevated in short-run, and also said that overall inflation outlook remains highly uncertain.

+"Economic activity remains subdued and the few indicators that have moved up recently are yet to gain traction in a more broad-based manner.
+Given the evolving growth-inflation dynamics, the MPC felt it appropriate to maintain status quo,” the Monetary Policy Committee (MPC) said.

+Between February and October 2019, the RBI had reduced repo rate by 135 basis points.